 click here: link. image in my text flush right text to wrap around the image on the right please

 G. T. Hushion practiced law part time as a research attorney from 1990 - 2010.
-He is also a forensic historian with particular interest in pi and geometric probability and their tortuous journey through the French Revolution.
-This study has consumed approximately 50,000 hours over 27 years.
+He is also an amateur forensic historian.
+This particular study is of pi and geometric probability and their tortuous journey through the French Revolution.
+Gaming trials have been used to model randomness and explore pi.
+It has consumed approximately 50,000 hours over 27 years.
 He has no interest in gambling other than these scientific circumstances.
-Gaming trials have been used to model randomness and explore pi.
 Prior to law school, he was a journalist and investigative reporter with a special interest in the administration of California’s tidelands.

 His other interests include the OK Corral gunfight, the Chumash Painted Cave, and the reality of Sasquatch.

 The Western Lawmen and Outlaws Association has characterized his work with the OK Corral as one of the most intensive investigations of the gunfight ever undertaken.
 His theory of the event is based on original eyewitness testimony and compelling admissible evidence as originally recorded by a Tombstone court stenographer.
 His conclusions are quite opposite the presentations of movies and the popular myth.
 He has filmed it twice with detailed analysis and his work has been shown on public television.
 True West Magazine characterized his presentation and interpretation as credible.